Slow-cooked Beef in Beer Stew

 The type of pot you use to cook this meal is very important.
 The pot needs to have a well-fitting lid to retain all the flavours.

 I recommend using a Le Creuset type casserole dish if you have one.
-Or a ‘Dutch Oven‘ I believe you call them if you are in the States (never heard this description for one of these pots even having lived 30 years in the Netherlands – funny eh?).
+Or a ‘Dutch Oven‘ I believe you call them if you are in the United States (I had never heard this description for one of these pots, even having lived 30 years in the Netherlands – funny eh?).

 Otherwise you can use your trusted crock-pot or slow cooker if you have one.

 I hope you enjoy trying this supremely easy beef stew recipe.
-Please give some feedback at the bottom of the page if you do!
+Please give some feedback in the comments section below if you do!

-If you want to see all my recipes on one page, have a look here for some inspiration: Gav’s Kitchen, Recipe Index.
+If you want to see all of my recipes on one page, you can find a visual index here at this link : Gav’s Kitchen, Recipe Index.

 How to make a delicious Beef in Beer Stew